kaileeagray/todo-mvc-lv/NOTES.md

 ### Lecture 2 notes

+## Step 5: NEXT!
+Add a state to mark complete, incomplete!
+## Step 6: Delete items from list

 ### INSTANCE VARIABLES ONLY PERSIST THROUGH ONE request
 ### ActiveRecord only adds errors when you try to save or validate an INSTANCE